 The movement network both within the garden village and its immediate connections will encourage low traffic speeds.

-This is a relatively small development, there is no reason to encourage traffic movement entirely through the site and there is no reason why the whole village network development should not be designed for a maximum 20 mph speed.
-There are plenty of examples of the use of 20mph limit.
+This is a relatively small development, there is no reason to encourage traffic movement entirely through the site and there is no reason why most of the village network development should not be designed for a maximum 20 mph speed limit.
+There are plenty of examples of the effective use of 20mph limits.
+Developers need to make a clear and robust case for speed limits beyond that.

 (Note-whilst GB speed compliance surveys show that most drivers in 20 mph areas exceed the speed limit the vast majority still travel at under 30 mph).